sushmitha261/Portfolio/README.md

 ## 📫 Let’s Connect!

-Feel free to connect on [LinkedIn](https://www.linkedin.com/in/sushmitha-g-98904835b/) or drop a message if you'd like to collaborate on cloud/data projects.
+Feel free to connect on [LinkedIn](https://www.linkedin.com/in/sushmitha-g-98904835b/) or drop a message if you'd like to collaborate on cloud/data projects — or if you know of a job opportunity I’d be a great fit for!

 ---

 > *“Code, optimize, automate – repeat.”*